 Within a few days, you could start generating what you’re currently earning in your job, except you can work on the go from anywhere!

-You can check out my step-by-step guide to becoming a freelancer here.
+Check out my step-by-step guide to start freelancing.

 Other options are to;

 - Start a travel blog or become a travel writer